 Author of numerous national and international articles, Dr. Bishop's research interests include exploring how various instructional media and delivery systems might be designed and used more effectively to improve learning and teaching.
 MJ holds a doctorate in instructional design and development from Lehigh, a master's in English from Millersville University and a bachelor's in political science and English from Lebanon Valley College.

-Nancy O'Neill joined the Kirwan Center in February 2016.
-Prior to this, she served as the Director of the Center for Excellence in Learning, Teaching, and Technology at the University of Baltimore from 2012 to 2016.
+Nancy O'Neill joined the Kirwan Center in February 2016 and has served as the Associate Director since April 2016.
+She currently leads a project on taking high-impact educational practices (HIPs) to scale that involves four USM institutions and helps to lead the Kirwan Center’s system-wide digital badging initiative, Badging Essential Skills for Transitions (B.E.S.T.).
+She also convenes the General Education directors from across the system to strategize and share best practices.
+Prior to being at USM, she served as the Director of the Center for Excellence in Learning, Teaching, and Technology at the University of Baltimore from 2012 to 2016.
 While at UB, her work focused on supporting faculty innovation in teaching as well as curriculum development and alignment, student learning assessment, and institutional effectiveness.
-She ran a faculty learning communities program from 2013 to 2016, which engaged more than 60 faculty in semester- and year-long cohorts focused on pedagogical innnovation and student success.
+She ran a faculty learning communities program from 2013 to 2016, which engaged more than 60 faculty in semester- and year-long cohorts focused on pedagogical innovation and student success.
 She also developed community-building events, including an annual teaching and learning day that attracted 75+ faculty/year and drew participants from across the USM.
 In her last year at UB, she helped guide the University’s general education reform and institutional assessment efforts.
 This included leading large-scale rubrics assessment and engaging all student affairs and enrollment management functional areas in the development of learning outcomes for the student-facing programs and services.